Rulikkk/awesome-power-bi/README.md

 * [Power BI Javascript](https://github.com/Microsoft/PowerBI-JavaScript) — JavaScript library for embedding Power BI into your apps.

 ## Visuals

+### Visuals Developed by Akvelon

+* [Hierarchy Chart by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381333) — This Power BI add on is perfect for ranking different departments, jobs, and employees who make up an organization.
+It can also be used to show family history and visualize genealogy information.
+If your data can be visualized in a tree structure, the Hierarchy Chart can display it in an easy to read format.
+* [Custom Calendar by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381179) — Akvelon’s Custom Calendar for Power BI is the best way to view and display daily data from any source.
+* [KPI Chart by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381432) — KPI Chart by Akvelon is a single visualization for illustrating and efficiently analyzing the correlation between two measures and it combines a line chart and a column chart with the same X axis.
+Column and line charts show representation of the distribution of numerical data.
+Additionally, KPI Chart by Akvelon allows to show static and dynamic background KPI regions that can characterize, for example, the level of success before reaching the target.
+* [Bubble Chart by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381340) ([source](https://github.com/akvelon/pbicv-bubblechart)) — Bubble Chart by Akvelon provides efficient way to visualize your data that has one numeric dimension and one or two categories.
+This chart is simplified version of Scatter chart with tightly packed bubbles - this way you can show more categories in a given space.
+Additionally, Bubble chart allows to create groups of bubbles by providing additional second category field bucket.

 ### Power BI in AppSource